hhobson/trustpilot-reviews-api/docs/design-doc.md

 The objective is to build an API as an interface to a database containing the Trustpilot Review dataset.
 The API needs to allow business users to perform CRUD operations on the dataset.

 As a take home-task, this will be a toy application akin to a Proof of Concept.
-The code should be written to a production standard, but the architecture will not be production ready.
-There should be a route to production that doesn't require significant code changes and any unhandled edge cases should be highlighted.
+The code should be written to a production standard, but the application will not be production ready.
+There should be a route to production that doesn't require significant code or architecutre changes.

 ### Assumptions